Building Assets, Reducing Risks (BARR)

 Evidence of effectiveness

 Results from a within-school randomized controlled trial (RCT) evaluation conducted in 2011-2012 (published in 2015) supported the effectiveness of the BARR program for high school students.
-This evaluation included 548 grade 9 students in suburban and rural high schools in the US West and Northeast (white = 52%, Latinx = 37%; 68% of students were eligible for FRPL).
+This evaluation included 548 grade 9 students in suburban and rural high schools in the U.S. West and Northeast (52% white, 37% Latinx; 68% of students were eligible for free or reduced-price lunch (FRPL)).
 The study found that students receiving the program earned significantly more credits towards their graduation and had higher standardized test scores in mathematics and reading compared to students in the control group (outcomes reported one academic year after baseline, while controlling for standardized scores for mathematics and reading at pre-test).

-Results from a randomized control trial (RCT) evaluation conducted over three consecutive academic years from 2014-2017 (published in 2018 and 2019) supported the effectiveness of Building Assets, Reducing Risks (BARR) with high school students.
-This evaluation was conducted with a sample of approximately 4,000 students in grade 9 from diverse regions and geographic locations across the US (predominantly white and Latinx; 79% eligible for FRPL).
-These evaluations found that students who participated in the program had higher academic achievement (i.e., GPA, reading and mathematics standardized test scores, greater number of core credits earned, more likely to pass all their core courses) compared to students in the control group (outcomes reported 9 months after baseline while controlling for outcome pretest and a host of relevant demographic covariates).
+Results from an RCT conducted over three consecutive academic years from 2014-2017 (published in 2018 and 2019) supported the effectiveness of BARR with high school students.
+This evaluation was conducted with a sample of approximately 4,000 students in grade 9 from diverse regions and geographic locations across the U.S. (predominantly white and Latinx; 79% eligible for FRPL).
+These evaluations found that students who participated in the program had higher academic achievement (i.e., GPA, reading and mathematics standardized test scores, greater number of core credits earned, more likely to pass all their core courses) compared to students in the control group (outcomes reported nine months after baseline while controlling for outcome pretest and a host of relevant demographic covariates).
 Additionally, students who participated in the program self-reported significantly greater school engagement, teacher expectations, and more supportive student-teacher relationships in the spring of grade 9 compared to students in the control group.

 /